 TRANSFORMATION 50 CAMP

-Basketball and Life Skills Camp provides an opportunity for 50 young men to work with Tarik and camp coaches on basketball skills.
-However, more importantly this program offers life skills training and character-building activities.
+Basketball and Life Skills Camp provides an opportunity for 50 young men to work with Tarik and camp coaches on basketball & life skills and character-building activities.

 In the news section, you will find the most recent media interviews regarding Tarik and the work of the Tarik Black Foundation.